ALLOcloud/OpenAPT/README.md

 ## Specifications

-An OpenAPT schema is nothing more than a structured JSON file and looks like the following:
+An OpenAPT schema is a structured JSON or YAML file and looks like the following:

 ```json
 {